 c.
-Restaurants accommodating 16 to 50 total occupants shall provide at least one water closet (WC) and one lavatory (L) for each sex.
+Taverns and restaurants accommodating 16 to 50 total occupants shall provide at least one water closet (WC) and one lavatory (L) for each sex.

 d.
-Taverns and restaurants accommodating 50 to 100 occupants in total shall provide at least 2 water closets (WC) and one lavatory (L) for the females and at least one water closet (WC), one urinal (U) and one lavatory (L) for the males.
+Taverns and restaurants accommodating 51 to 100 occupants in total shall provide at least 2 water closets (WC) and one lavatory (L) for the females and at least one water closet (WC), one urinal (U) and one lavatory (L) for the males.